-If you were asked to name the top 10 most common VA disabilities, the odds are that you wouldn’t choose “ankle limitations.”
+If you were asked to name the top 10 most common VA disabilities, the odds are that you wouldn’t choose “Ankle Disabilities and the VA”.
 But despite the fact that they may be overlooked, ankle injuries are one of the most prominent disabilities suffered by veterans.

 A study by the U.S. National Library of Medicine studied ankle injuries among active service members.
 It found that they experienced ankle sprains at a rate five times greater than those in the civilian population.

 This is notable due to the fact that ankles that have been sprained have a high rate of re-injury.

 The ankle is one of the main weight-bearing joints, therefore when it is injured other pains and bodily issues can follow.
 Understanding how ankle injuries can impact other parts of the body may help you in your pursuit of a VA Disability Rating.

 To determine the rating for your ankle injury the VA will focus on two factors: flexion (limitation of range and motion) and pain.

 The normal range for the ankle is between 45 to 0 degrees for plantar flexion (when the top of your foot points away from your leg) and between 20 to 0 degrees for dorsiflexion (moving your foot up toward the shin).

 If the range of motion is markedly limited, then it is possible to receive a 20% disability rating.
 If the range of motion is moderately limited, a 10% rating will be assigned.

 The latest data reports around 92% of all VA claims involving the ankle receive the rating between 0-20%.

 In the rare cases where the ankle is damaged to the point of being frozen in place, a higher rating is available.